jenkinsci/oic-auth-plugin/docs/developer/AD-FS/setup-test-instance.md

 5. The "Full name field name" field should be set to `something`
 6. The "Email field name" should be set to `something`
 7. The "Groups field name" should be set to `something`

-XXX TODO missing scope / permission for `aza` and groups are not set....